 A Awareness of the risk.
 No medication is totally effective, but protection of up to 95% is achievable with most drugs, as long as other measures are taken.

 B Bites – avoid at all costs.
-Sleep in a screened room, use a mosquito spray or coils, sleep under a permethrin-impregnated net at night.
+Sleep in a screened room, use a mosquito spray or coils, and sleep under a permethrin-impregnated net at night.
 Cover up at night with long trousers and long sleeves, preferably with permethrin-treated clothing.
 Apply appropriate repellent to all areas of exposed skin in the evenings.

 C Chemical prevention (ie antimalarial drugs) is usually needed in malarial areas.
 Expert advice is needed as resistance patterns can change, and new drugs are in development.
 Not all antimalarial drugs are suitable for everyone, particularly for children, pregnant women or people with depression or epilepsy.
 Most antimalarial drugs need to be started at least a week in advance and continued for four weeks after the last possible exposure to malaria.